qais20/CoderCo-Learning/git/README.md

 Git add - to add to the staging area
 Git status - to get status of git
-Git commit -m "" - Push to rremote repo wih message
+Git commit -m "" - Push to rremote repo wih message Git Push - To push the local repo from staging area to the remote repo Git Pull - To pull the remote repo into my local repo